These guides are AI-generated educational summaries — not legal or medical advice.

 Not reporting organic changes (atrophy, reflex loss) because you assume the examiner will find them

-Why: Under 38 CFR 4.123, the presence of organic changes (muscle atrophy, loss of reflexes, constant pain) is what allows the neuritis rating to reach the severe incomplete paralysis level.
+Under 38 CFR 4.123, the presence of organic changes (muscle atrophy, loss of reflexes, constant pain) is what allows the neuritis rating to reach the severe incomplete paralysis level.
 If the examiner does not actively look for or document these findings, you will be capped at the moderate level.

-Do this instead: Actively point out any visible muscle wasting: 'I have noticed that my right trapezius has noticeably decreased in bulk compared to my left - can you document that?'
+Instead: Actively point out any visible muscle wasting: 'I have noticed that my right trapezius has noticeably decreased in bulk compared to my left - can you document that?'
 Bring any prior medical records noting atrophy or reflex changes.

 Impact: Could result in 20% (moderate maximum without organic changes) instead of 30% (severe maximum with organic changes)